What Does a Guardian Ad Litem Do?

+A guardian ad litem is appointed by the court to act as an independent investigator and make recommendations for the best interests of a child or person with a disability.
 Anyone who has been a party in a child custody case where the child’s guardian ad litem is against them must have had the impression that the guardian ad litem’s power is equal to that of the judge.
 Fortunately, that is not even remotely true.

 A guardian ad litem is an attorney and must follow all of the ethical rules that bind attorneys.
 For example, they may not communicate directly to a party who is represented by counsel or knowingly offer false evidence.

-2.)
-Offer hearsay evidence – the appellate courts in Virginia are clear on the fact that a guardian ad litem cannot offer hearsay evidence.
+The appellate courts in Virginia are clear on the fact that a guardian ad litem cannot offer hearsay evidence.
 Any statements made by 3rd parties such as teachers, counselors, or interested witnesses must come from those people in court.
 Their statements cannot be offered in a written report or by the guardian ad litem in their oral report to the court.

 A guardian ad litem may not be sworn in as a witness.
 This is strictly prohibited by the Rules of the Virginia Supreme Court governing the performance of guardians ad litem for children, as well as case law handed down by the appellate courts in Virginia.